Sod Calculator guide

 What this calculator is solving

-The Sod Calculator estimates rolls, slabs, or pieces of sod and converts that into pallet count using your supplier packaging.
+The Sod Calculator estimates rolls, slabs, or pieces of sod, converts that count into pallets, and gives a rough material cost when you enter a price per roll.

 The formula in plain language

-In plain language: The calculator adds waste to lawn area, divides by coverage per roll or slab, rounds up to whole rolls, and then rounds pallets up from rolls per pallet.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator multiplies lawn area by 1 plus waste percent, divides adjusted area by coverage per roll or slab, rounds up to whole rolls, rounds pallets up from rolls per pallet, and multiplies by price when entered.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer